tz17012016/Tfila-app/README.md

 ## Build

-Build the app by using the raect native cli
+Build the app by using the react-native CLI

 ```
 cd android && gradlew.bat clean && gradlew.bat assembleRelease
 ```

-# preview of some of the app screns:
+# preview of some of the app screens:

-# Screen of Today's Zmanim
+# Screen of Daily Zmanim

 ![20211227_191708](https://user-images.githubusercontent.com/71942613/156555835-71f215fc-61b3-4abd-a77b-64830f33a317.jpg)

-# Screen of the Parshat Savoa
+# Screen of the Parshat Hsavoa

 ![20211227_191736](https://user-images.githubusercontent.com/71942613/156556148-162392c8-d038-41bc-8284-547605d1e6e5.jpg)

-# Screen of Tfilot Times
+# Screen of Prayer times

 ![20211227_191808](https://user-images.githubusercontent.com/71942613/156556694-8736d8e5-79e9-4d90-a177-9edd55a96d10.jpg)